 1st party software startups also require an intense understanding of branding and marketing.
 3rd party software startups were primarily B2B and only needed to know how to sell to businesses.
 1st party software startups end up becoming the brand and connect directly with consumers.
 Uber and AirBnB have built tremendous brands.
 The same will have to happen for any other 1st party software startups.

 We haven’t seen anything yet.
 Uber, Airbnb, Buzzfeed are just the first wave.
 The right thing to do would be to spot large existing industries that may have large dedicated 3rd party software companies servicing them, like those depending on others to Buy Office For Mac instead of using the cloud.
+While Altera Corp components for sale are being used in almost every single device on the planet in today’s world, they still have managed to remain discreet about their working and have only provided for the betterment as a 1st party software component developer.
 In advertising, there’s ad-tech, in the healthcare industry there are software companies selling to doctors, and hundreds more.
 Over the next 25 years we are going to see every single industry reinvented from the ground up by 1st party software.
 Companies started by product/engineering founders that utilize software at its core to reinvent an industry instead of just servicing it.
 Now is the best time ever to be an entrepreneur or venture capitalist.
 Normally, entrepreneurs (of high risk ventures) and VCs would only really be investing in 3rd party software companies.
 Now they are investing in 1st party software companies that are going to replace every major Fortune 500 company that has come before them.
 This sounds crazy, but in under 4 years we’ve seen AirBnB and Uber both completely upend the hospitality and transportation industry.
 There is absolutely no reason why any other industry is safe.